More Light Presbyterians: 2000s and Beyond

 In 2011, after over 30 years of debate, the Presbyterian Church (USA) finally voted to amend its constitution to allow openly gay people in same-sex relationships to serve as ministers, elders, and deacons.
 At the time, More Light's then-spokesperson Rev. Heidi Vardeman was quoted by the New York Times as saying, Finally, the denomination has seen the error of its ways and it will repent, which means, literally, to turn around.
 I’ve had young people who have been exemplary, obviously good candidates for the ministry... but then you have to have this weird conversation in which you say that, umm, because they might be gay or lesbian, it’s not going to work.
 But now we’re free!
 We can endorse and propose and assist and elect those whom God has called.Three years later, the Presbyterian Church (USA) would take another major step to advance LGBTQIA+ participation by voting at the 2014 General Assembly to allow clergy to perform marriages involving same-sex couples; a move More Light's then-executive director Alex McNeill would call "an answer to many prayers."

 In 2015, More Light Presbyterians underwent a discernment process to review its call following the removal of the above barriers to LGBTQIA+ inclusion.
 Subsequently, its work has focused on both continuing to expand the faith-based movement to oppose discriminatory legislation and helping member churches toward full inclusion and improved ministry services for LGBTQIA+ individuals.

+In 2025, it has 230 churches.